 Particular significance attaches to "grave breaches" as defined in the Geneva Conventions.
 Under the Conventions, grave breaches constitute the most serious violations committed against protected persons or property, giving rise to universal jurisdiction obligations on States parties to search for and prosecute alleged perpetrators [2].

-Common Article 146 (Convention I), Article 147 (Convention III), Article 147 (Convention IV), and analogous provisions establish that grave breaches include: willful killing, torture, or inhumane treatment including biological experiments, willfully causing great suffering or serious injury to body or health, unlawful deportation or transfer, unlawful confinement, and taking hostages [2].
+Common Article 146 (Convention I), Article 147 (Convention III), Article 147 (Convention IV), and analogous provisions establish that Grave Breaches include: wilful killing, torture, or inhumane treatment including biological experiments, wilfully causing great suffering or serious injury to body or health, unlawful deportation or transfer, unlawful confinement, and taking hostages [2].

-*Article 8(2)(a)* addresses war crimes committed in international armed conflicts against persons protected under the Geneva Conventions, including: willful killing, torture, inhuman treatment, biological experiments, willfully causing great suffering, destruction and appropriation of property not justified by military necessity, compelling service in hostile forces, denying fair trial, unlawful deportation or transfer, unlawful confinement, and taking hostages [3].
+Article 8(2)(a): addresses war crimes committed in international armed conflicts against persons protected under the Geneva Conventions, including: wilful killing, torture, inhuman treatment, biological experiments, wilfully causing great suffering, destruction and appropriation of property not justified by military necessity, compelling service in hostile forces, denying fair trial, unlawful deportation or transfer, unlawful confinement, and taking hostages [3].

-*Article 8(2)(b)* addresses serious violations of the laws and customs of applicable in international armed conflict, including: attacking civilians or civilian objects, attacking humanitarian personnel or peacekeeping missions, launching indiscriminate attacks causing excessive incidental harm, attacking undefended places, killing or wounding persons hors de combat, improper use of flags of truce or emblems, transferring civilian population into occupied territory, attacking protected objects, mutilation or medical experiments, treacherous killing, denying quarter, destroying enemy property, pillage, employing poison or prohibited weapons, and sexual violence [3].
+Article 8(2)(b): addresses serious violations of the laws and customs of applicable in international armed conflict, including: attacking civilians or civilian objects, attacking humanitarian personnel or peacekeeping missions, launching indiscriminate attacks causing excessive incidental harm, attacking undefended places, killing or wounding persons out of action due to injury or damage, improper use of flags of truce or emblems, transferring civilian population into occupied territory, attacking protected objects, mutilation or medical experiments, treacherous killing, denying quarter, destroying enemy property, pillage, employing poison or prohibited weapons, and sexual violence [3].

 The Elements of Crimes document specifies the mental and material elements required for each war crime.
 For most war crimes under Article 8, there is no requirement for a legal evaluation by the perpetrator as to the existence of an armed conflict or its character as international or non-international.
 Similarly, there is no requirement for awareness by the perpetrator of the facts establishing the character of the conflict.
 Rather, there is only a requirement for awareness of the factual circumstances establishing the existence of an armed conflict, which is implicit in the requirement that the conduct "took place in the context of and was associated with" an armed conflict [3].

-For example, the war crime of willful killing under Article 8(2)(a)(i) requires: (1) the perpetrator killed one or more persons; (2) such persons were protected under one or more Geneva Conventions; (3) the perpetrator was aware of the factual circumstances establishing protected status; (4) the conduct took place in the context of and was associated with an international armed conflict; and (5) the perpetrator was aware of factual circumstances establishing the existence of an armed conflict [3].
+For example, the War Crime of wilful killing under Article 8(2)(a)(i) requires: (1) the perpetrator killed one or more persons; (2) such persons were protected under one or more Geneva Conventions; (3) the perpetrator was aware of the factual circumstances establishing protected status; (4) the conduct took place in the context of and was associated with an international armed conflict; and (5) the perpetrator was aware of factual circumstances establishing the existence of an armed conflict [3].

 Universal jurisdiction represents a principle of international law permitting any State to prosecute individuals for certain grave crimes regardless of where the crime was committed or the nationality of the perpetrator or victim.
 This principle operates as an exception to the traditional territorial and nationality bases for criminal jurisdiction.